 I am a researcher and instructor of mathematics.

-I am fortunate to have spent time at the following
+I am fortunate to have spent time at the following great

 For more detailed information, please see my CV.

 My main research interests are in low-dimensional geometric topology,

 in particular in contact 3-manifolds and Legendrian knots (and their

 Floer homologies), as well as in classical knot invariants such as the

 Homfly polynomial.
 Recently I started doing work on graphs and

 hypergraphs, too.
 I introduced two new polynomial invariants of integer

 polymatroids that generalize one-variable valuations of the Tutte